How to Make a One-Pager That Gets Results (+Templates)

 2) Personal note

-If done right, a note like this will significantly improve the chance your prospect will read your one-pager and increase their engagement while they read.
+If done right, a short note like this can significantly boost the chances they’ll actually read your one-pager - and stay engaged while they do.

 one pager personal note introduction slide